Consumer price index: Overview

 An English economist by the name of Joseph Lowe first proposed the theory of price basket index in 1822.
 His fixed basket approach was relatively simple as Lowe computed the price of a list of goods in period 0 and compared the price of that same basket of goods in period 1.
 Since his proposed theories however were elementary, later economists built on his ideas to form our modern definition.

+Calculation

-Calculating the CPI for a single item
+For a single item

+For a single item, the CPI can be calculated as: